Mingshi “Cecilia” Zhang ’20 ships face masks in bulk to support Wheaton community

 She reached out to Wheaton President Dennis M. Hanno weeks ago.
 Hanno received the masks last month and expressed his gratitude to her and others in one of his biweekly email updates to the college community on April 24.

 “I am truly heartened to hear about the many ways that Wheaton community members are making a difference through their leadership and action,” Hanno wrote.
 “As one small example of this, just this week recent graduate Mingshi Zhang sent me several hundred protective masks all the way from her home in China.
-They have already been distributed to our Public Safety officers and food service workers, who interact every day with the students still here on campus.
+They have already been distributed to our Campus Safety officers and food service workers, who interact every day with the students still here on campus.
 What a wonderful and powerful gesture of support and solidarity!”

 At home in China, Zhang is settling into life post-COVID-19 while waiting to go to graduate school.
 She said she enjoyed her time at Wheaton, especially the campus atmosphere.